Watermelon is a delicious and refreshing fruit that's also good for you.

 As an antioxidant, lycopene may also benefit brain health.
 For example, it may help delay the onset and progression of Alzheimer's disease (12).

-Found in several parts of the eye, lycopene helps protect against oxidative damage and inflammation.
+Lycopene is found in several parts of the eye where it helps protect against oxidative damage and inflammation.

 Lycopene's role as an antioxidant and anti-inflammatory compound may help prevent AMD from developing and getting worse.

-Bottom Line: Lycopene may help keep eyes healthy and protect against AMD through its antioxidant and anti-inflammatory functions.
+Summary Lycopene may help keep eyes healthy and protect against age-related macular degeneration (AMD) thanks to its antioxidant and anti-inflammatory properties.

-Interestingly, watermelon juice appears to enhance the bio-availability of citrulline.
+Interestingly, watermelon juice appears to enhance the absorption of citrulline.

 One small study gave athletes plain watermelon juice, watermelon juice mixed with citrulline or a citrulline drink.
 Both watermelon drinks led to less muscle soreness and quicker heart rate recovery, compared to citrulline on its own (13).